chakra-ui/panda/website/pages/docs/overview/faq.md

 # Frequently Asked Questions

-Here's a list of frequently asked questions and how to resolve common issues in Panda.
+Here's a list of frequently asked questions (FAQ) and how to resolve common issues in Panda.

 ### Why are my styles not applied?